Richard Sandrak

-Richard Sandrak (Note: Річард Сандрак) (born April 15, 1992, also known as Little Hercules) is an American actor, martial artist, and former bodybuilder known for his muscular physique at an extremely young age, and for his appearance in the documentary The World's Strongest Boy.
+Richard Sandrak (Note: Річард Сандрак) (born April 15, 1992, also known as Little Hercules) is a Ukranian-born American actor, martial artist, and former bodybuilder known for his muscular physique at an extremely young age, and for his appearance in the documentary The World's Strongest Boy.

 Early life

 Richard Sandrak was born 15 April 1992, in a small village in Ukraine, to Pavel Sandrak, a martial arts world champion, and Lena Sandrak, an aerobics competitor.
 In 1994, aged two, he moved with his family to Pennsylvania, United States, where his parents believed he would have a better life.
 He began his training soon after they arrived.
 His father, who had trained in taekwondo, introduced him to various stretches and light weight training.

 As young as 5 years old Richard would work out with his father seven hours a day doing 600 push-ups and 300 squats.
 He also had a very strict diet that did not allow junk food or sweets.
 Instead his diet consisted heavily of protein shakes and vegetables allowing him to have a "claimed" 1% body fat, which many doctors urged is extremely dangerous.
 Doctors have said body fat this low can cause serious muscle and nerve damage among other health issues including heart failure.

 The family subsequently moved to California, with the intention to break into show business.
 The family met trainer Frank Giardina, while touring one of Giardina's gyms, and hired him to help gain publicity for their son.

-During an interview Richard's trainer admitted that there were no toys in the boys home, he had never visited a playground before and was rarely allowed outside.
+During an interview Richard's trainer admitted that there were no toys in the boy's home, he had never visited a playground before and was rarely allowed outside.
 The fact he was homeschooled meant his parents were able to implement such strict exercise routines.